Ayrsz/Dataset-Image-Creator/README.md

 # Propose
-A general propose and scalabe dataset creator, with the propose of train AI to IQA methods
+A scalabe dataset sintetic creator of images.

 # Functions